akuklev/akuklev.github.io/BICC.md

 # Towards consistency via finite partial models

+We hope
-We hope to generalize the completion operator V from hereditary universes to terms of arbitrary inductive types so that Vᵗ is precisely the finitary hereditary universe where all bounded inductive types Jᵗ can be modelled.
+to generalize the completion operator V from hereditary universes to terms of arbitrary inductive types so that Vᵗ is precisely the finitary hereditary universe where all bounded inductive types Jᵗ can be modelled.

 Since every proof `t : Prfⁿ` is finite, it can be carried out already inside the finite partial model `Vⁿ` of our theory.
 Checking a proof inside a finite model is a case of a query evaluation on a finite domain, so it should be possible to define the level-polymorphic function `evalⁿ : ∀(t : Prfⁿ) → Conclusion(prf)`, yielding the strong Hilbert-style consistency `eval : ∀(t : Prfᵗ) → Conclusion(prf)`.

 # Aspired Applications

+We want
-We want to develop Bounded Inductive Construction Calculus to be a trusted finitistic core theory to carry out metamathematical proofs.
+to develop Bounded Inductive Construction Calculus to be a trusted finitistic core theory to carry out metamathematical proofs.
 It seems, in most cases bi-interpretability and conservativity proofs can be carried out unconditionally.

 We intend to develop a logic-free formalization for the finitary set theory H˂ʷ and its intuitionistic variant CH˂ʷ (see https://akuklev.github.io/finitistic-core) and show their bi-interpretability with BICC.
-Then we intend to develop its extensions CH˂ᶿ for computable ordinals θ to gauge consistency strength of predicative theories, e.g. show bi-interpretability of Peano Arithmetic with CH˂ᵋ⁰ and thus its consistency modulo ε₀-induction.
-Consistency of impredicative theories is measured relative to set theories with some higher infinity axioms (existence of universes with given closure properties), so we hope to develop appropriate extensions of H˂ʷ with a fixed number, a countable hierarchy, or an ordinal-indexed hierarchy of universes with given properties to use for bi-intepretability proofs with impredicative theories.
+Then we intend
+to develop its extensions CH˂ᶿ for computable ordinals θ to gauge consistency strength of predicative theories, e.g. show bi-interpretability of Peano Arithmetic with CH˂ᵋ⁰ and thus its consistency modulo ε₀-induction.
+Consistency of impredicative theories is measured relative to set theories with some higher infinity axioms (existence of universes with given closure properties), so we hope to develop appropriate extensions of H˂ʷ with a fixed number, a countable hierarchy, or an ordinal-indexed hierarchy of universes with given properties to use for bi-interpretability proofs with impredicative theories.

-We intend to use BICC to prove soundness of HCCC, namely typechecking decidability, normalization, canonicity and conservativity over Mike Shulman's “Set theory for category theory” ZMC/𝕊, which also yields relative consistency.
-The same should be carried out for restricted variants of HCCC, namely a the one conservative over Tarski-Grothendieck set theory, the one conservative over ZFC and the strongest known predicative variant (extended predicative Mahlo universes, but no propositional resizing).
+We intend to use BICC to prove the soundness of HCCC, namely typechecking decidability, normalization, canonicity, and conservativity over M. Shulman’s “Set theory for category theory” ZMC/𝕊, which also yields relative consistency.
+The same should be carried out for restricted variants of HCCC, namely the one conservative over Tarski-Grothendieck set theory, the one conservative over ZFC and the strongest known predicative variant (extended predicative Mahlo universes, but no propositional resizing).
 Weak variants conservative over major reverse mathematics systems should be also isolated.

+We hope
-We hope BICC might be the right choice to develop an extensive body of mechanized proofs of major results regarding conservativity, relative consistency, independence, forcing, realizability, ordinal analysis, and reverse mathematics.
+BICC might be the right choice to develop an extensive body of mechanized proofs of major results regarding conservativity, relative consistency, independence, forcing, realizability, ordinal analysis, and reverse mathematics.